Optum Network

 “It is demoralizing and challenging to know your patients need more of your time and guidance than you are able to provide,” said Dr. Frank.
 “This is a frequent challenge experienced by providers when seeing patients in a traditional fee-for-service (FFS) model.”

-As a family physician practicing in south Florida, he knew there had to be a better way to practice medicine.
+As a family physician practicing in South Florida, he knew there had to be a better way to practice medicine.
 He was later given the opportunity to leave his fee-for-service environment and join an integrated value-based care (VBC) practice at Southwest Medical Associates located in Las Vegas, Nevada.

 According to Dr. Frank, he jumped at the chance to join a practice moving to value-based care because he knew it would give him an environment to focus on treating his patients holistically.

 “In my early years of practicing medicine in a traditional FFS construct, I remember feeling frustrated when a patient would come in for one issue, and it was clear that there were others we should address as well.
-But our model didn’t allow for that, ” said Dr. Frank.
-“It was more about how many patients I was seeing versus why I went into medicine in the first place—to help patients live their healthiest lives.
+But our model didn’t allow for that,” said Dr. Frank.
+“It was more about how many patients I was seeing versus why I went into medicine in the first place, to help patients live their healthiest lives.
 So, when I was given the opportunity to join a practice model that allowed for comprehensive patient care, I took it.”

 Moving from widgets to outcomes